NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ## Middleware

-Middleware integrates pre and post-processing into the requests and response methods, allowing a method to be invoked before the client receives a response and after the client returns a response.
+Middleware integrates pre and post-processing into the requests and response methods, allowing a method to be invoked before the client receives a response and after the server returns a response.
 Middleware functions are typically embedded in one or more route handlers, executing when an HTTP request is received.

 ```js
   var cors = require('cors');